It’s to Die For: Caring for the Poor in an Age of Consumerism

 “You leave your fingerprints on everything.
 We need to be people who leave imprints of peace wherever we go in our world.”
 Sister Klimczak

-Fear does not protect – it limits – it limits the blessings and grace God longs to pour out on us and those we reach out to in his name.
+Fear does not protect – it limits – it limits the blessings and grace God longs to pour out on us and those we reach out to in His name.

-Richard Rohr in his book, Job and the Mystery of Suffering, explains risk beautifully:
+Richard Rohr, in his book Job and the Mystery of Suffering, explains risk beautifully:

 There are two things that draw us outside ourselves: pain…and…beauty.
 Those – pain and beauty – constitute the two faces of God.
 Whenever we see true pain, most of us are drawn out of our own preoccupations and what to take away the pain.
 I think we are rushing not just toward the hurt child, we are rushing toward God.
 That’s why Francis could kiss the leper.
 That’s why so many saints wanted to get near suffering – because, as they said again and again, they met Christ there.
 It saved them from their smaller and untrue self.

-Jesus’ Matthew 25 challenge is always right in our midst: The poor, the homeless, the lonely neighbor, the crotchety checker at the grocery store, and the elderly are left to die alone in nursing homes.
+Jesus’ Matthew 25 challenge is always right in our midst: The poor, the homeless, the lonely neighbor, the crotchety checker at the grocery store, and the elderly who are left to die alone in nursing homes.
 If only we would embrace the vulnerability that allows us to dare bravely for the sake of others, what a different world we would create.

 What Are You SO Afraid of?

-Did I tell you about Justin (not his real name) the kid who taught me a lesson in love?
+Did I tell you about Justin (not his real name), the kid who taught me a lesson in love?
 Okay, well, if so, I’m gonna tell it again because it’s freakin’ awesome!

 About twenty years ago, I worked for Youth in Need, a wonderful organization that helps teens, usually wobbling vicariously between their broken world and the road to juvenile detention.
 This was often the last best hope for them.

 I was basically a house mom and often worked the night shift in the house they lived in.
 It was a time in my life when I was also a broken mess, not long before my husband and I separated for a year (another God story).
-I’m not really sure how I ended up there, thinking I had anything to offer them.
+I’m not sure how I ended up there, thinking I had anything to offer them.
 It would be much later before I could see God’s hand in it.

 The police often brought the kids to us.
-Sometimes they were runaways or castaways by their parents or guardians.
-Justin came to us, a little guy – for a twelve-year-old – with a huge chip on his shoulder.
+Sometimes, they were runaways or castaways by their parents or guardians.
+Justin came to us, a little guy for a twelve-year-old.
+With a huge chip on his shoulder.
 He was always angry and struck out at anyone who looked at him wrong.

-Easter Sunday was my day off but I decided that I would buy a ham and ask some of my neighbors to make some covered dishes.
+Easter Sunday was my day off, but I decided to buy a ham and ask some of my neighbors to make some covered dishes.
 How nice of me!
-Look out Saint Mother Teresa…Linda’s vying for your spot in heaven!
+Look out, Saint Mother Teresa Linda’s vying for your spot in heaven!
 I can see the headlines now:

 LINDA RUSSELL CANNONIZED BY POPE FRANCIS: THE PARTON SAINT OF MISFITS…